Are Cockroaches Dangerous to People and Pets?

 Cockroaches are an unpleasant pest to find in the home.
 Besides the initial shock of discovering a cockroach, there also can be concern about their effect on people, the home and even your business.
 Learn what you should know when dealing with roaches.

-Cockroach Dangers to People
+The Dangers Cockroaches Pose to People

 Besides being gross and a nuisance, cockroaches carry bacteria and can be problematic for those with asthma and related health problems.